 Chances are your business already has a collection of previously archived data, stored onsite.
 Finding a way to effectively extract and migrate that data to Office 365 could be challenging and tedious depending on the archive’s density and how it’s stored.

 Use your toolkit to increase efficiency and don’t neglect the consideration of third-party online hosts to store data archives.
-As an additional measure of protection, connect with data protection vendors for recommendations regarding back-up, disaster recovery and business continuity.
+As an additional measure of protection, connect with data protection vendors for recommendations regarding backup, disaster recovery, and business continuity.

-A variety of applications exist that can be used in conjunction with Office 365 to supplement its capabilities and increase productive-power.
+A variety of applications exist that can be used in conjunction with Office 365 to supplement its capabilities and increase productive power.

 Considering the costs associated with subscribing will help you determine the most efficient and cost-effective combination of applications to meet business needs.

-While Skype for Business does centralize digital communication, it isn’t without complexity and definitely can’t serve as a suitable replacement for your phone.
+While Skype for Business does centralize digital communication, it isn’t without the complexity and definitely can’t serve as a suitable replacement for your phone.
 In terms of communication, don’t say goodbye to the old-fashioned phone but do be sure to keep an eye out for up-and-coming Microsoft initiatives.
 VoIP technology is developing and Microsoft has a cloud-based PBX strategy in the works.
 Mastering the most effective communicative tools will be crucial to a successful migration.

 A complete migration isn’t the end of the road in.
 Plans need to be set in place to train users about Office 365 and effectively lead them in implementing its features.
 With data streamlined, a reorganization and reprioritization of IT resources will be required.

 Moving forward with these tips in mind will help your business surmount and overcome the obstacles associated with effective migration.
-However, these tips can be supplemented with accounts of your experience with migration to Microsoft Office 365.
+However, these tips can be supplemented with accounts of your experience when switching to Microsoft Office 365.
 Did you encounter a challenge not discussed on this list?
 Is there important information missing that you think could help other businesses migrate successfully?
 Reach out and let us know!